Vidhya-bharathi-raj/project/README.md

 ### Worksheet 1:
 Presents the original sales data, serving as the foundational dataset for the analysis.
 ### Worksheet 2:
-Enhances the original data with Excel’s advanced features and formulas, extracting key metrics such as the list of retailers, product types, operating profits, total units sold, and sales methods.
+Enhances the original data with Excel’s advanced **features and formulas**, extracting key metrics such as the list of retailers, product types, operating profits, total units sold, and sales methods.
 ### Worksheet 3:
-Features pivot tables that crystallize data patterns, facilitating a deeper understanding of the sales figures.
+Features **pivot tables** that crystallize data patterns, facilitating a deeper understanding of the sales figures.
 ### Worksheet 4:
-Deploys dashboards that vividly illustrate critical insights, including retailer-based unit sales, profitability by retailer, the most lucrative regions, city-wise unit sales, and product share contributions.
+Deploys **dashboards** that vividly illustrate critical insights, including retailer-based unit sales, profitability by retailer, the most lucrative regions, city-wise unit sales, and product share contributions.

 "This project not only showcases the versatility of Excel in managing and analyzing data but also underscores the strategic use of visual tools to uncover actionable business insights."